Find Affordable College Courses

 undefined

-About 86% of those who receive a bachelor's degree in plant sciences at Michigan State are white.
-This is above average for this degree on the nationwide level.
+About 70% of those who receive a bachelor's degree in plant sciences at Michigan State are white.
+This is typical for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 8% more racial-ethnic minorities in its plant sciences bachelor's program than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Michigan State University with a bachelor's in plant sciences.